 On 34 minutes Craig Menzies headed clearance was recovered by the hosts and Jacobs’ cracker of a shot from 25 yards whizzed inches of the post albeit McGarrity appeared to have it well covered.
 The keeper then dealt comfortably with Declan Gallacher’s attempt to convert a free-kick into the box from close range.
 Soon after the full back produced a goal saving tackle at the other end after Dallas had shown Shaun Byrne clean pair of heels to burst into the box only for the back-tracking Gallacher to steal the ball from his toes.

-The home side finished the half with a flurry of chances two of the half variety the first a header from Carrick that was comfortably saved by McGarrity and then a powerful 20 yard shot shot from Mackin that ended in the ubiquitiou row Z of the Tony Macaroni Arena.
-The final chance began with a delightful pass from Scott Pittmann that picked out Jacobs run into the left hand side and the midfielder low angled drived was brilliantly blocked at the corner of the six yard box by the feet of the advancing McGarrity.
+The home side finished the half with a flurry of chances two of the half variety the first a header from Carrick that was comfortably saved by McGarrity and then a powerful 20 yard shot from Mackin that ended in the ubiquitous row Z of the Tony Macaroni Arena.
+The final chance began with a delightful pass from Scott Pittmann that picked out Jacobs run into the left hand side and the midfielder low angled drive was brilliantly blocked at the corner of the six yard box by the feet of the advancing McGarrity.

 Half-time Livingston 1 Glenafton 0